jflorian/gssproxy/README.md

 Detail level at which to log debugging messages.  `0` corresponds to no logging, while `1` turns on basic debug logging.
 Level `2` increases verbosity, including more detailed credential verification.
 At level `3` and above, KRB5_TRACE output is logged.

 ##### `config_dir`
-Absolute path where service configuration files are to be deployed.
+Absolute path where service configuration/keytab files are to be deployed.

 ##### `service_configs`
 A hash whose keys are service names and whose values are hashes comprising the same parameters you would otherwise pass to the [gssproxy::service\_config](#gssproxyservice_config-defined-type) defined type.
+The default is to deploy none.

+##### `service_keytabs`
+A hash whose keys are keytab filenames and whose values are hashes comprising the same parameters you would otherwise pass to the [gssproxy::service\_keytab](#gssproxyservice_keytab-defined-type) defined type.
 The default is to deploy none.

 ### Defined types